scipy/scipy/scipy/spatial/qhull_src/README.txt

 Compiling Qhull with Qt Creator
 Compiling Qhull with mingw on Windows
 Compiling Qhull with cygwin on Windows
-Compiling from Makfile without gcc
+Compiling from Makefile without gcc
 Compiling on other machines and compilers
 Distributed files
 Authors